section-engineering-education/engineering-education/content/articles/dynamically-update-react-and-javascript-with-css-variables/index.md

 - Re-run the application and click on the logo at a constant rate.

-The speed of the logo will continuously speed up till it reaches a reset point.
+The speed of the logo will continuously speed up until it reaches a reset point.

 The app will run as shown here: